marzwick/DemoSite/site/src/design.md

 Learning goals are at a larger scale than learning objectives, describing broad outcomes at the course-level.

-An instructor may have only 5 or so learning goals for an entire course.
+An instructor may have only five or so learning goals for an entire course.
 Because a goal is not directly measured by a single assessment question, it can use terms such as understand and appreciate, which should be avoided for learning objectives.

 To write an effective learning goal, we suggest the following: